python/cpython/Doc/library/random.rst

 .. function:: triangular(low, high, mode)

    Return a random floating point number *N* such that ``low <= N < high`` and with the specified *mode* between those bounds.

+   If *mode* is not specified or is ``None``, it defaults to the midpoint between the upper and lower bounds, producing a symmetric distribution.

+   The default values for *low* and *high* are zero and one.

 .. function:: betavariate(alpha, beta)